 In this basic example, it seems very straightforward, but factor in the big picture of inventory usage and you’re looking at much more than just Absolut.
 Inventory usage will need to be broken down by category (spirits, wine, and beer), item type (vodka, whiskey, rum, etc.), and brand/supplier in order to get the best look at your bar’s performance.

 That’s a lot of different calculations to be making on a regular basis!

 And no matter how long you’ve been doing it and how much you understand the formula, without software automation, calculating inventory usage will always be a time-consuming and redundant task.
 Counting each bottle, recording it on paper, entering it into Excel, tracking and entering your received product from dozens of paper invoices and distributors, and keeping track of all of this on a weekly, monthly, quarterly basis…it’s never-ending!

 Luckily, it doesn’t have to be so hard.
-[Shameless plug] BevSpot will automatically calculate your item-level usages over any time period for you—simply place your alcohol orders across all of your product through our application, and complete your inventories in half the time directly on your phone or tablet.
+[Shameless plug] BevSpot will automatically calculate your item-level usages over any time period for you!
+Simply place your alcohol orders across all of your product through our bar inventory app and complete your inventories in half the time directly on your phone or tablet.

 Now for the real question…what will you do with all that extra time on your hands?

 Schedule 15mins to chat with a product specialist